Morwenn/poplar-heap/README.md

 Now that we have our poplar heap, it's time to sort it.
 Just like a regular heapsort it's done by popping elements from the poplar heap one by one.
 Popping an element works as follows:

+* Find the poplar with the biggest root
-* Switch the biggest of the poplar roots with the root of the last poplar
+* Switch it with the root of the last poplar
 * Apply the *sift* procedure to the poplar whose root has been taken to restore the poplar invariants
 * Remove the last element from the heap
 * If that element formed a single-element poplar, we are done
 * Otherwise split the rest of the last poplar into two poplars of equal size

-The first two steps are known as the *relocate* procedure in the original paper, which can be roughly implemented as
+The first three steps are known as the *relocate* procedure in the original paper, which can be roughly implemented as
 follows:

 ```cpp